Chasing After the Wind

 “Well, you could sit down, relax, and enjoy life.”

 The fisherman replied, “What do you think I’m doing right now?”

 Solomon seems to have come to a similar conclusion.

 Jesus asks, “What good is it for someone to gain the whole world and yet forfeit their soul?”
-(Mark 8:36) When it comes to recognizing what’s most important, sometimes we miss the forest through the trees.
+(Mark 8:36).
+When it comes to recognizing what’s most important, sometimes we miss the forest for the trees.

-My prayer this week – Lord, thank you for the many blessings you’ve bestowed upon me through my work, its remuneration, and rewards.
-Will you help me to balance my priorities, to accomplish work in its appointed hours, and to wisely employ and enjoy its benefits as a blessing from your hand?
+My prayer this week—Lord, thank you for the many blessings you’ve bestowed upon me through my work and its remuneration and rewards.
+Please help me balance my priorities, accomplish work in its appointed hours, and wisely employ and enjoy its benefits as a blessing from your hand.